johngebbie/tobii_4C_for_linux/README.md

 ##### Disclaimer

-I don’t have any relationship with Tobii and I don’t own the libraries and the tools provided here.
-They have been made [publicly available](https://developer.tobii.com/community/forums/topic/tobii-4c-eye-tracker-on-linux/) by Tobii and you should check with them about license.
+I do not have any relationship with Tobii and I do not own the libraries and the tools provided here.
+As far as I know, they have been made [publicly available](https://developer.tobii.com/community/forums/topic/tobii-4c-eye-tracker-on-linux/) by Tobii and you should check with them about licensing.

 ##### Acknowledgments

 Special thanks to [@Eitol](https://github.com/Eitol) for putting together all the necessary tools from Tobii.